jorgschonau/jorgschonau.github.io/methodology.md

 As you might already suspect, sentiment analysis is far from being perfect and the word-by-word approach is indeed somewhat crude.
 As with any automatic analysis of language, there are bound to be errors in the results.
 It also can't tell you why a writer is feeling a certain way and it also fails to pick up irony, humour etc. Another big problem of the dictionary based, word-by-word evaluation is that it fails to consider negations.
 So a sentence like "I am having a great day" would receive the same score as "I am __not__ having a great day".
 The sentence-based SentimentR package can capture simple negations like that, but would still fail to detect the meaning of a sentence like "I am __far from__ having a great day".

-For some text sections the sentiment scoring is completely wrong, on the nest page I'll list some examples.
+For some text sections the sentiment scoring is completely wrong, on the next page I'll list some examples.

 Despite these shortcomings, sentiments analysis can be useful to quickly summarize some qualities of text, especially if you have large volumes of text (think thousands and tens of thousand web pages or more) that it would be impossible for a human reader to analyze all of it within a reasonable time.